How To Grow and Care For Peperomia Napoli Nights

 Potted Peperomia Napoli NightsPin

-Peperomia Napoli Nights is a hybrid.
+Peperomia Napoli Nights is a stout hybrid plant.
 The cross used a select cultivar of Peperomia peruviana as the female with the pollen from Peperomia marmorata.

 Peperomias have a few common names, but the most common name is “the radiator plant.”